Positive Guidance

 -

-To be heard and/or viewed by the child’s parent and the child's teacher.
+To be heard and/or viewed by the child’s parent and the teaching staff.

 -